• Skip to primary navigation

 • Relative Cartesian coordinates for Point F: -3,-4 (E) and @6,2 (F)

-• Interactive method can be used by clicking directly on the work screen when the Grid Snap feature is active with Snap Distance set to 1 or 2.
+• The Interactive Method can be used by clicking directly on the drawing area when the Grid Snap feature is active with Snap Distance set to 1 or 2.

-Note: From point A to point B and from point E to point F, the Polar Relative Coordinate method cannot be used because the direct distance between two points is unknown.
-Of course, we can calculate it first, but that would be inefficient.
+Note: From point A to point B and from point E to point F, the Relative Polar Coordinate Method cannot be used because the direct distance between two points is unknown.
+Of course, you can calculate it first, but that would be inefficient.

 Grid and Grid Snap in AutoCAD